Chronic Fatigue Syndrome

 Some chiropractors have seen patients with this condition improve after upper cervical adjustments.
 This is the area in your neck that is about an inch or less below where your head and neck come together.
 It is believed that long term irritation to the nerves associated with the upper cervical spine may create several of the elements found in Chronic fatigue Syndrome such as an imbalance in the immune system, chronic muscle stress, and organ and glandular imbalances.

 Chiropractic care also helps improve your response to this disorder through improving the oxygen exchange in your tissues.
 Therapies like massage treatments, acupressure, and exercise therapy, are often utilized in chiropractic offices.
 Creating a good diet is also another essential measure in ridding the body of fatigue and supplying it with energy.
-At Mountain View Pain Center our Doctors of Chiropractic can talk with you to discuss your particular nutritional needs.
+At Mountain View Pain Center our Doctors can talk with you to discuss your particular nutritional needs.